-- If there is a break in your Medicare Part A and Medicare Part B coverage. - If you no longer qualify for Medi-Cal.
-Our plan is for people who qualify for both Medicare and Medi-Cal. - If you lose Medi-Cal eligibility as determined by the State of California, OneCare will continue to cover your health and prescription drug benefits for six (6) months from the date you lose your Medi-Cal eligibility.
-If you do not regain your eligibility after six (6) months, we are required to disenroll you. - If you move out of our service area. - If you are away from our service area for more than six months - If you move or take a long trip, call Customer Service to find out if where you're moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services (CMS) notify us if you're not eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement.
+- If you lose Medi-Cal eligibility as determined by the State of California, CalOptima Health OneCare Complete will continue to cover your Medicare and prescription drug benefits for six (6) months from the date you lose your Medi-Cal eligibility.
+If you do not regain your eligibility after six (6) months, we are required to disenroll you. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, call Customer Service to find out if where you're moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs.

+- If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services (CMS) notify us if you're not eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement.